-Momentum Oscillator is a type of leading indicator that measures the amount by which the price of given security has changed over a given period.
+Momentum Oscillator is a type of leading indicator that measures the amount by which the price of a given security has changed over a given period.
 These sets of indicators help gauge the strength and momentum of a trend as well as overbought and oversold market conditions.
 Being an unbound oscillator, the indicator does not have upside and downside limits, as is the case with other oscillators.

 The fact that it is a leading indicator means it can detect a possible signal change that is about to occur.
-The ability to be in synchronism with price changes means the indicator is always of great help to both day traders and swing traders.
+The ability to be in sync with price changes means the indicator is always of great help to both day traders and swing traders.

 Whenever the momentum oscillator reaches an extreme high or low, the same can be interpreted as a continuation of the current price trend, which can be upward or downward.
-Unlike most oscillators, Momentum Oscillator does not have an upper or lower boundary.
+Unlike most oscillators, the Momentum Oscillator does not have an upper or lower boundary.
 Similarly, one must inspect the history of the momentum line to draw upper and lower boundaries.

-By drawing upper and lower boundaries, you can be able to identify overbought and oversold situations when it comes to price action.
+By drawing upper and lower boundaries, you can identify overbought and oversold situations when it comes to price action.
 The lack of upper and lower limits means interpreting overbought and oversold conditions is always subjective.
 For that reason, the price may continue to move higher or lower even when clearly in overbought or oversold conditions as per the plotted boundary limits.

 Chande Momentum Oscillator

-Chande Momentum Oscillator is an ideal indicator for detecting overbought and oversold conditions in addition to market momentum.
+The Chande Momentum Oscillator is an ideal indicator for detecting overbought and oversold conditions in addition to market momentum.
 The indicator measures the momentum of both up and down price movements but does not smooth the results like other indicators, thereby triggering more frequent oversold and overbought conditions.

 The higher the absolute value in the indicator, the stronger the trend.
 Likewise, the lower absolute value, on the other hand, signifies market trading sideways or in a range.